cniedzi/Moje_Najprostsze_Radio/README.md

 * Wykorzystywać projektu w jakiejkolwiek działalności komercyjnej lub zarobkowej.

 > [!IMPORTANT]
-> Pełna treść licencji znajduje się w pliku [LICENSE](LICENSE).
+> Pełna treść licencji znajduje się w pliku LICENSE.
 Korzystając z tego projektu, akceptujesz jej warunki.

+<br><br>

+### 📜 License and Terms of Use
+This project (Najprostszeo Radio Internetowe) is released under the Polyform Noncommercial License 1.0.0.

+✅ What you CAN do:
+Download, compile, and use the code for your personal, private enjoyment.

+Modify the code to fit your needs (e.g., tweaking the UI, adding custom stations).

+Share your improvements with the community, as long as you provide attribution to the original author and use the same non-commercial license.

+Learn from the code and use snippets in other free, non-commercial projects.

+### ❌ What you CANNOT do:
+Sell this code or any part of it.

+Sell hardware devices (radio receivers) with this software pre-installed without my explicit written permission.

+Use this project for any commercial or profit-making activity.

+[!IMPORTANT]
+The full legal text is available in the LICENSE file.
+By using, downloading, or modifying this project, you agree to these terms.

 ---
 © 2026 Cezary Niedziński